jiayihu/pretty-algorithms/README.md

 Common useful algorithms written in modern, pretty and easy-to-understand Javascript along with [real-world usage](#real-world-algorithms) examples.
 Typescript has been used only for type checking and better auto-documentation, code is in pure ES6.

-All the algorithms are also tested using [Jest](http://facebook.github.io/jest/) with the help of custom nice-to-read diffs for data structures.
+All the algorithms are also tested using [Jest](http://facebook.github.io/jest/) with the help of custom beautiful [snapshots](https://facebook.github.io/jest/docs/snapshot-testing.html).

 ![Jest](assets/jest-1.png)